Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-kiruipalmer/README.md

 2. Challenge: Initializing a Git Repository and Making the First Commit
    - Solution: Used Git documentation and GitHub guides to understand the commands and workflow.

+  N.B  The screenshots could not be added since the installation was done over the week and the assignment completion done after all the week's coursework